INFORMATION LETTER FOR THE FIRST DAY OF SCHOOL - 6 January 2020

 FARMYARD MUSIC PROGRAMME (Included in your monthly school fee)

-The learners enjoy these sessions thoroughly and auditory discrimination is developed while they are having fun with music!
-We follow a separate programme for the Orange class.
+The learners enjoy these sessions thoroughly and while they are having fun with music, they will also obtain a basic knowledge of the different genres of music.

 GROSS MOTOR PROGRAMME (Included in your monthly school fee)

 The learners participate in the outdoor Gross motor programme on Thursdays - February to November.
-This programme is meant for the green, blue, yellow and purple classes, and develops the following:
+This programme has been developed for the green, blue, yellow and purple classes, and develops the following:

-We use balls, hula hoops, bean bags, trampolines, swings and various other pieces of equipment to prepare different stations where the learners follow a certain route, by completing several specific tasks.
+We use balls, hula hoops, bean bags, trampolines, swings and various other pieces of equipment to set up different stations where the learners follow a certain route, completing several specific tasks.
 We change the stations on a regular basis to challenge the learners.
 They are always very enthusiastic about the ‘Gladiator course’!

 We follow a separate programme for the orange class.